damsheer/damsheer.GitHub.io/index.md

 ### Research projects
 * **AutoTSMM (Author)**

-Designed AutoTSMM, which is used to build high-Performance tall-and-skinny matrix multiplication on all mainstream CPUs.
-AutoTSMM can speed up convolution layers in real-world deep learning applications, and the performance is competitive with Intel OneMKL and outperforms all conventional GEMM implementationss.
-This work is published in IEEE ISPA 2021.
+Designed AutoTSMM, which is used to build high-performance tall-and-skinny matrix multiplication on mainstream CPUs.
+AutoTSMM can speed up convolution layers in real-world deep learning applications, and the performance is competitive with Intel OneMKL and outperforms all conventional GEMM implementations.
+This work was published in IEEE ISPA 2021.

 * **OpenBLAS (Contributor)**

 Optimized pre-pack matrix-matrix multiplication and triangular solve with multiple right-hand-sides(TRSM) on ARMv8 and X86 platforms.
-OpenBLAS is one of the most famous open-source BLAS library.
+OpenBLAS is one of the most famous open-source BLAS libraries.

 * IAAT (Contributor)

 Launched the project and investigated JIT tools for small GEMM.
 IAAT is a template-driven just-in-time(JIT) small GEMM framework targeting CPUs.
-This work is accepted by IEEE ICPADS 2021.
+This work was accepted by IEEE ICPADS 2021.

 * **OpenVML (Co-author)**

-OpenVML is a vector math library.
-I'm responsible for optimizing the math functions on ARMv8 platform.
-The experimental results show that OpenVML achieve a performance improvement of 66% to 540% compared with C standard library function, and a performance improvement of 12% to 90% compared with Arm Performance Libraries(ARMPL).
-The paper "Fast Computation of Elementary Functions on ARM Platform" was accepted by HPC China 2020.
+Optimized small-scale FFT, and contributed to multi-threading and 2D-FFT.
+AutoFFT is a template-based FFT codes auto-generation framework that contributes to many Chinese vendors' libraries.
+This work was published in SC'19, TPDS'20, and was accepted by HPCC'21.

 * **AutoFFT (Contributor)**

-Optimized small-scale FFT on ARMv8 platforms, and did some works on multi-threading and 2D-FFT.
-AutoFFT is a template-based FFT codes auto-generation framework for ARM and X86 CPUs.
-This work is published in SC'19 and TPDS'20.
+Enhanced the math functions by manipulating IEEE 754 floating points.
+OpenVML is a vector mathematical library.
+It achieves an outstanding performance improvement compared to C standard library and ARMPL.
+This work was accepted by HPC China 2020.

 ### Patents
 * A run-time auto-tune method for non-regular-shaped matrix-matrix multiplication (Pending)